-An SFI is present when any of the following are received by an Investigator or their Immediate Family Member:
+An SFI exists when any of the following are received by an Investigator or their Immediate Family Member:

-- Combined compensation* and equity exceeding $5,000 in a publicly traded company
+- Combined compensation* from, and equity in, in a publicly traded company exceeding $5,000

-- Compensation* exceeding $5,000 or any equity in a privately held company
+- Compensation* exceeding $5,000 from, or any equity in, a privately held company

-- Compensation* exceeding $5,000 from Intellectual Property not managed by the UW
+- Compensation* exceeding $5,000 from Intellectual Property not managed by the University

-* Sponsored/Reimbursed travel is a form of compensation when associated with a performed service
+* Sponsored or reimbursed travel cost is a form of compensation when associated with a performed service.

 When do I disclose?